buddhi1/GH-CUDA/ReadMe.txt

 ERROR
-The indicese are different in the neighbor arrays due to the complexity.
+1. The indicese are different in the neighbor arrays due to the complexity.
     The issue is, we assumed the order of intersection found using PxQ and QxP are same.
-But, it is diofferent and whole idea of neighbor is broken now
+    But, it is different and whole idea of neighbor is broken now

-FIX
+    FIX:
-Need to establish PxQ and QxP intersections are found in the same order OR invent anothe index to keep track
-Try to do the same intersection point is both PxQ and QxP and see
+        Need to establish PxQ and QxP intersections are found in the same order - correct assumption Invent another index to keep track - implemented this Try to do the same intersection point is both PxQ and QxP and see - did not try. this will not work due to complexity
+    PROGRESS: this issue is fixed in new_mapping git branch

+2. Found some erros in Init label.
+    REASONS: Still neighbor connection could be broken.
+Not sure yet
+    PROGRESS: in progress

 TO DO CODE
 1. Shared memory usage
 2. CMBR filter using GPU
 3. Point-in-polygon test GPU
+4. manage when size of PP or QQ >0
+5. Sice we have neighbor map and exact locations of neighbor location in the array, we should be able to run intersection calculation using max(m,n) processors in mim(m,n) time by removing seperate section for Q info handling.